Barbara Gandini, the General Manager of Kombat Group Thailand, tells the story of Kombat and its founder and late champion, Cristian Daghio.

-Barbara’s experience was quite the opposite as Christian was there to greet her upon arrival as he did with all customers.
+Barbara’s experience was quite the opposite as Cristian was there to greet her upon arrival as he did with all customers.
 They immediately became good friends and began a lasting friendship and work relationship.

 “We had a very special connection — we seemed to share the same vibration.”

 He first came to Thailand in the early 90’s with his Italian girlfriend and decided he wanted to return and make a career in fighting.
-“Christian had this dream; he wanted to be a fighter — a champion.
+“Cristian had this dream; he wanted to be a fighter — a champion.
 No one could stop him from what he decided he wanted.”
 The girlfriend told him he had to decide between her and Thailand — he came to Thailand months later.

 This would be the logo for the Kombat Gym that he founded in 2004.
 Having spent over a decade fighting in Thailand, he wanted to make this sport and its many weight loss benefits accessible to everyone.
 He recognized most wouldn’t want to live and train under the same conditions, but if he could find a middle ground between Thai and Western training…then people would come.